LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 ### Prerequisite steps

-If you're new to working with survey bots, before you can begin building them, the feature must be enabled in Conversation Builder by LivePerson.
+Before you can begin building survey bots, the feature must be enabled in Conversation Builder by LivePerson.
 Please contact your LivePerson account representative to enable this feature.

-Conversely, if you've been using Bot Studio to create and manage survey bots, please see *Migrating from Bot Studio to Conversation Builder* below for information on moving to Conversation Builder.

-### Step 1 - Create the survey bot
+### Creating the survey bot

 1. Log into Conversation Builder.
 2. From the Bots dashboard, click **New Bot** in the upper-right corner.
 3. In the Choose a Bot Template dialog, select **Survey Bot**.
 4. In the Survey Bot dialog, specify the following:
     * **Name**: Enter a name for the bot that's concise and clear.
     * **Description**: Enter a description that's meaningful to you and others.
     * **Bot Language**: Select a language.
     * **Skill**: Select the skill(s) that will trigger this survey bot.
 A skill can be assigned to only one survey bot.
+You can add skills in Conversational Cloud.
 5. Click **Create Bot**.

     This creates a survey bot that includes a single dialog of type "Survey" (that's also named "survey" by default).
 Define the survey in this dialog.